 From the harvests of more well-known cuisine staples like olives in Italy to some more obscure culinary delicacies unearthed on the opposite end of the globe, there’s one thing for sure… we’re hungry.
-Whether used to celebrate a festival or a rare delicacy, they’re all are at their very peak in the month of November.
+Whether used to celebrate a festival or a rare delicacy, they’re all at their very peak in the month of November.
 Food is the best when it’s fresh, of course.
 And we’re going to tell you where to find all the worldly fall goodies.

 Think Carmen Sandiego but with food.
 And yes, there will be pumpkins.